Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Most people with asthma are allergic to dust mite droppings.
+Many people with asthma are allergic to dust mites.
 Dust mites are tiny bugs that live in warm, damp places.
-They are too small to see, but they live in mattresses, pillows, and house dust.
-They live off dead skin flakes, which we all shed.
-Your healthcare provider can test you for dust mite allergy.
+They are too small to see, but they live in mattresses, pillows, upholstered furniture, and house dust.
 Dust mite allergy can cause asthma flare-ups.
 If you have this allergy, there are many steps you can take to control dust mites at home.

 Keep all clothing in a closet, with the door shut.

-Choose wood, leather, or vinyl furniture instead of upholstered.
+Choose wood, leather, or vinyl for furniture instead of upholstery.

-Wash bedding, washable pillows, and stuffed toys in hot water (130°F) every week.
+Wash all bedding, pillows, and stuffed toys in hot water (130°F) every week.
+Remove any items that cannot be washed.

-Replace carpeting with tile or hardwood flooring.
-Use washable throw rugs.
+If you can, replace carpeting with tile or hardwood flooring.
+Use washable throw rugs, or don't use rugs at all.

-Wipe smooth furniture with a damp cloth ever week.
+Dust furniture with a damp cloth at least once a week.

-Use an air conditioner or a dehumidifier to reduce humidity.
+Use an air conditioner or a dehumidifier to reduce humidity and filter the air.
+Clean the filter regularly.

 Use filters over heater vents.